dlip/harite/build.md

 ![Cirque Orientation](images/cirque-orientation.jpg)

 - In order to ensure the wires are the correct length to allow enough slack to fit through the case in the end, I recommend taping it with the PCB to the case while soldering.
-Take photo of the front of the board so you can match the colours.
 I messed this part up many times, trust me its worth the effort.
+- Take photo of the front of the board so you can match the labels and colours.
+Sorry I didn't put the labels on the back, it seems so obvious upon retrospect 🤦

 ![Cirque Taped](images/cirque-tape.jpg)